kairosity/mp2-tunnel-focus/testing.md

 This task manager application is based on the principles of Object-Oriented Programming.
 Its logic is structured around 3 objects that interact: a Task object, a List object and a Timer object.

 In its incipient stages I had sketched out functionality based on a series of functions and event listeners and I saw how quickly that structure becomes unwieldly.
-The classes I have used compartmentalize the code and make it far easier to manage.
-I've noticed particularly how useful objects are for maintaining a clean global scope, with almost no variables.
-However I think next time I will try a fully functional programming approach in order to compare the two and to make automatic testing more accessible.
+I decided on creating he classes I have used to compartmentalize the code.
+I've noticed particularly how useful objects are for maintaining a clean global scope, however I do think that for the next project I develop I will try a fully functional programming approach in order to compare the two and to make automatic testing more accessible.

 # JavaScript Testing

 This section will detail each of the classes, properties, methods & functions that this application is comprised of.
 I will summarise their purpose and how they work, and any issues that arose during testing will be outlined.

+## **Delete Task Global Functions**

+- confirmDeletion()
+- negateDeletion()

+## confirmDeletion()

+__FUNCTION SUMMARY:__ This function identifies the id of the task chosen for deletion, then removes that task from the DOM and then removes that task from localStorage.
+Then it loops through the task object ids and the timeSegment ids to reset them to run from 0 upwards.
+Then to ensure synchronization with the DOM tasks, it resets their ids as well.
+Then the delete task confirmation modal is hidden, and the changes are saved.

+__ISSUE 1:__ When this function was part of a longer deleteTask() method on the List object, the event listener on confirm deletion was carrying and running through the method twice, causing mayhem.

+__FIX 1:__ In consultation with tutor support, this function was removed as a method on the List object and placed in the global scope in order to stop the event listeners from carrying and looping through the deleteTask() function twice.

+## negateDeletion()

+__FUNCTION SUMMARY:__ This function cancels the delete operation and resets the taskToDel to an empty string.

 ## **Timer Class**

 ### *Properties*:
-- seconds (integer)()
+- seconds (integer)
-- minutes (integer)()
+- minutes (integer)
 - hours (integer)

 ### *Methods*: